 What I did win, were many eyes were on the house, wonderful comments, customers and new miniature friendships were made over the many discussions of the house.

-I discovered this inside the house.
+I discovered a note inside the house.

 Reading this after a long first day, that involved 6+ hours of driving, unloading, table set up, and sitting down to eat dinner at 9:30, I waited to read my note just before I went to sleep for the night.